marcinMierzwa/Landing-Page/README.md

 # Landing-Page

 Hello, this my project of Landing-page.
-I made this project using bootstrap classes, scss and  css features like flex, clamp, transform or clip-path.
+I made this project with

+- bootstrap classes,
+- sass,
+- css features like
+  -flex,
+  -clamp,
+  -transform or,
+  -clip-path.

 ![Alt text](readme-img/desktop-home.jpg)